yehudacohen/alchemy/alchemy-web/docs/providers/ai/data.md

 # Data

 The Data resource uses AI models to generate structured content based on a schema.
-It leverages the [Vercel AI SDK](https://sdk.vercel.ai/docs) for type-safe content generation.
+It leverages the [Vercel AI SDK](https://sdk.vercel.ai/docs) for content generation with type validation.

 ## Minimal Example